-After requesting a peer support mentor, the support services coordinator will contact you for more information.
+If you wish to be matched with a mentor, we will set-up an initial call to get more information.
 Following this initial call, the volunteer mentor will contact you by phone or email.

 Depending on the mutual agreement between you and your volunteer mentor, the frequency and duration of the peer-connection is flexible.
-Typically, contact is weekly by phone for the first month with an occasional in-person meeting should that be practical and useful, and continues for 3-6 months with a phone call every other week.
+The contact may be a one-time event or continue for a few months depending on your interest.
+Typically, contact is weekly by phone for the first month with an occasional in-person meeting, should that be practical and useful, and continues for 3-6 months with a phone call every other week.
 Phone calls can last up to an hour.
-You get to choose how often you wish to speak with your mentor, and you can choose to end participation at any time.
+You can decide how often you wish to speak with your mentor, and you can choose to end participation at any time.
 All discussions are completely confidential.

 It is important that each person’s time, energy, and boundaries be respected at all times.
 Volunteers are not professional counselors and cannot be someone’s sole support system.